 [This article was updated on October 10, 2019]

 Everyone knows there is no such thing as the ideal span of control.
-It differs from organisation to organisation, from position to position.
+It differs from organization to organization, from position to position.
 But by increasing the span of control, you can reduce the number of managers and layers in the organization.
 This gives, all things being equal, significant cost savings and improves communication from the top.

 Bringing span of control to life